jD91mZM2/insult/README.md

 ## Flavors!

-This project comes in "flavors".
-For example, you might wanna have references from TV series in insults...
+You can edit this project's config files.
+They are located in:
+ - Linux: `~/.config/insult/`
+ - Mac OS: `~/Application/Preferences/insult/`
+ - Windows, Other: It creates an `insult/` folder in your current directory.

-Well go ahead, check out this project's [branches](https://github.com/legolord208/insult/branches).
+Well go ahead, check out this project's [branches](https://github.com/legolord208/insult/branches) if you want some sample configs.

-In the future these flavors might become config files instead.